-Cite as: Can Urol Assoc J 2019 June 17; Epub ahead of print. http://dx.doi.org/10.5489/cuaj.5825
+Cite as: Can Urol Assoc J 2020;14(1):E13-9. http://dx.doi.org/10.5489/cuaj.5825

 Published online June 17, 2019

 Abstract

 Introduction: Concurrent peritoneal dialysis (PD) catheter removal during renal transplantation is controversial, with limited evidence supporting this practice.
 Our objective was to determine the rate of delayed graft function (DGF) in patients on preoperative PD.
 Additionally, we sought to identify which patients can safely have their PD catheter removed during transplantation due to a low risk of DGF.